nautobot/nautobot/nautobot/docs/user-guide/administration/configuration/optional-settings.md

 The time zone Nautobot will use when dealing with dates and times.
 It is recommended to use UTC time unless you have a specific need to use a local time zone.
 Please see the [list of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 Please see the [official Django documentation on `TIME_ZONE`](https://docs.djangoproject.com/en/stable/ref/settings/#time-zone) for more information.

+### FEEDBACK_BUTTON_ENABLED

+Default: `True`

+If set to `True`, a "Submit Feedback" button is added to the New UI sidebar secondary menu, which is used to collect user feedback.